-London is always compared with other great world cities – New York, Tokyo, Hong Kong, Paris and the others.
+London is always compared with other great world cities – New York, Tokyo, Hong Kong, Paris and so on.
 London isn’t like them.
 London is like London.
 Almost everyone in the world has heard of London but not many people know it.
 So, people pick up their ideas about London from books, television, social media and a wide variety of other influences – none of which can be controlled and many of which are misleading.
-Rocked by the financial crisis, security threats and even street riots London needed a concerted effort to bounce back and regain its confidence as the world’s leading global city.
+Rocked by the financial crisis, security threats and even street riots, London needed a concerted effort to bounce back and regain its confidence as the world’s leading global city.

 One city – one voice

 In 2010 Saffron was commissioned by London & Partners, the official promotional organisation for London, to create a branding programme that would bring together all the various bodies which represent London in the world – Visit London, Think London, Study London, Film London etc., and to create a platform that would enable them to raise the city’s profile globally.
 The brand needed to be flexible enough to be implemented across all bodies in a way that was appropriate for their particular audience.
 At the same time, their activities and messaging needed to be consistent enough to build and project a strong brand for London.

 In a word - quirky